Falsification of Cyber-Physical Systems using Bayesian Optimization: Benchmark Problems

 \section{Benchmark Problems}

-All evaluated benchmark examples~\cite{Ernst2019-ARCH19:, Ramezani2020-wodes} are introduced here briefly.
-Table~\ref{tab:specifications} presents the STL specifications for all these benchmark examples.
+All evaluated benchmark problems~\cite{Ernst2019-ARCH19:, Ramezani2020-wodes} are introduced here briefly.
+Table~\ref{tab:specifications} presents the STL specifications for all these benchmark problems.

-\paragraph{\textbf{Automatic Transmission (AT)}} There are two inputs for this example, $0 \leq \mathit{throttle} \leq 100$, and $0 \leq \mathit{brake} \leq 325$, which can be active at the same time~\cite{Hoxha2014BenchmarksFT}.
-This example has two instances.
-In Instance~1, both input signals are piecewise constant with a \emph{previous} interpolation between them, while Instance~2 has constrained input signals with discontinuities at most every 5 time units.
+\paragraph{\textbf{Automatic Transmission (AT)}} There are two inputs for this problem, $0 \leq \mathit{throttle} \leq 100$, and $0 \leq \mathit{brake} \leq 325$, which can be active at the same time~\cite{Hoxha2014BenchmarksFT}.
+This problem has two instances.
+In Instance~1, both input signals are piecewise constant with a \emph{previous} interpolation between them, corresponds to the previous sample value, while Instance~2 has constrained input signals with discontinuities at most every 5 time units.

 \paragraph{\textbf{Chasing Cars (CC)}} This model has two inputs $0 \leq \mathit{throttle} \leq 1$ and $0 \leq \mathit{brake} \leq 1$~\cite{Hu2000} with two instances.
-For Instance 1, the input specifications allow any piecewise continuous signals to be distributed equally.
-However, in Instance 2, the input signals are piecewise constant signals with 20 segments.
+For Instance 1, the input specifications allow any piecewise continuous signals to be distributed equally, with 8 segments.
+However, in Instance 2, the input signals are piecewise constant signals with a \emph{previous} interpolation with 20 segments.